Text size

 • Offering benefits to service users, including ease of use, speed of response, simplicity, ability to remain anonymous, ability to avoid a formal complaint

-This wonderful video celebrates the success of Care Opinion in Northern Ireland over the last 2 years.
+Finally, this wonderful video celebrates the success of Care Opinion in Northern Ireland over the first 2 years.

 If you would like to learn more about Northern Ireland's journey with Care Opinion then we would invite you to head over to our blog page to read more about Care Opinion in Northern Ireland